 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at University of Vermont is $13,324 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $8,556.
+Room and board at University of Vermont is $13,354 a year.
+This number includes the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat all or some of your meals the school dining facilities.

 Tuition and fees may vary depending on program, course level, location, and more.

-University of Vermont’s tuition and fees change based on: Course load for part-time students
+University of Vermont’s tuition and fees change based on: •Course load for both full and part-time students

-The majority of University of Vermont undergrads use financial aid to finance their education.
-In 2021, 5,701 of the 11,136 undergrads enrolled received financial aid.
-University of Vermont meets 62 percent of the demonstrated financial need for undergraduates.
+In 2022, 5,408 of the 11,626 undergrads enrolled received financial aid.
+University of Vermont meets 69% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $30,056 a year.
-Around 58 percent of University of Vermont undergrads take out student loans to cover any remaining costs.
-University of Vermont graduates who have student loans graduate with an average of $35,159 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $28,813 a year.
+Around 59% of University of Vermont undergrads take out student loans to cover any remaining costs.
+University of Vermont graduates who have student loans graduate with an average of $35,578 of student loan debt.

 The average debt for each loan type varies.